mac-65/hardsub/README.md

 ```

 ## Subtitles
-Two types of subtitles are supported:
+Two types of *standard* subtitles are supported:
 SubRip (SRT) and Advanced Substation Alpha (ASS).<br>

-If a video contains a subtitle *track*, the script can perform edits on the
+If a video contains an embedded subtitle *track*, the script can perform
-script before passing it along to <code>ffmpeg</code>.
+edits on the script before passing it along to <code>ffmpeg</code>.

-Generally, for a *lyrical* subtitle, you probably would NOT make any changes
+Generally, for a *lyrical* subtitle, you probably would NOT want to
-(and it doesn't), but for other types of subtitles, changing the font,
+make any changes (and it doesn't), but for other types of subtitles,
-its size, and/or it colour can really improve the readability of the text.<br>
+changing the font, its size, and/or it colour can really improve
+the readability of the text.<br>
 Some of these text attributes are configurable on the command line
 (e.g. <code>--font-size=</code>), and
 more complex changes will have to be made in the script (for now).

+### Alpha Subtitle Feature
+The script has basic support for burning a transcript file as a subtitle.
+This follows the same convention for external subtitle files by putting the
+transcript file (except using a <code>.txt</code> filename extension) in
+the <code>C_SUBTITLE_IN_DIR</code> which defaults to <code>'./IN SUBs'</code>.

+It's a little klunky and not super-robust, but there's a real use for this
+feature.
+What I've found is that there are some neat videos in other languages
+that have a translation transcript.
+This allows for offline viewing.

+The goal is to support (say) up to three transcripts for a video.
+This would be useful for Japanese music video where there are transcripts for:<br>
+- the English translation;
+- the rōmaji; and
+- the Japanese language itself.

+Of course, fancy lyrical text effects are way, way beyond the scope of this script
+(and my current skill set as well 🤩).<br>
+I'm not 100% certain, but Korean media may follow a similar 3-script path.

 ## Prerequisites and Required Tools